About this Artist

 Michael Tilson Thomas is Music Director of the San Francisco Symphony, Co-Founder and Artistic Director of the New World Symphony and Conductor Laureate of the London Symphony Orchestra.

-He was appointed Music Director of the San Francisco Symphony in 1995, and his tenure has been a period of significant growth and heightened international recognition for the orchestra.
-In addition to exploring the standard repertoire, he has led SFS in championing contemporary and American music and enriching the concert experience through semi-staged performances.
-In 2020, he concludes his 25-year directorship and becomes SFS Music Director Laureate, continuing to lead the orchestra regularly in concert, as well as in special projects.
+Mr. Tilson Thomas’s tenure as Music Director of the San Francisco Symphony has been a period of significant growth and heightened international recognition for the orchestra.
+In addition to his continued exploration of the standard repertoire with the SFS, he has led the orchestra in championing and cultivating relationships with today’s leading composers, generating awareness and appreciation of American Maverick composers of the 20th century and enriching the concert experience through semi-staged performances.
+He has also led the orchestra in numerous summer festivals and tours of Europe, the United States and the Far East.
+As SFS Music Director Laureate starting in 2020, he will continue to lead the orchestra in four weeks of concerts each season, as well as in special projects.

 As Principal Conductor of the London Symphony Orchestra, Mr. Tilson Thomas led the orchestra on regular tours in Europe, the United States and Japan, as well as to the Salzburg Festival.
 In London he and the orchestra have mounted major festivals focusing on the music of Steve Reich, George Gershwin, Johannes Brahms, Toru Takemitsu, Nikolai Rimsky-Korsakov and the School of St. Petersburg, Claude Debussy and Gustav Mahler.
 As Conductor Laureate of the LSO, he continues to lead the orchestra in concerts in London and on tour.
 His 70th birthday was celebrated by the orchestra with a concert he conducted at Buckingham Palace before the Queen of England.